ARM-software/psa-api/doc/crypto/api/ops/key-encapsulation.rst

 The ciphertext is transferred to the first participant, who uses the private decapsulation key to compute another copy of the shared secret.

 Typically, the shared secret is used as input to a key-derivation function, to create keys for secure communication between the participants.
-However, some key-encapsulation algorithms result in a pseudo-random shared secret, which is suitable to be used directly as a cryptographic key.
+However, some key-encapsulation algorithms result in a uniformly pseudorandom shared secret, which is suitable to be used directly as a cryptographic key.

 Applications can use the resulting keys for different use cases.
 For example: